Barbu Dimitrie Știrbei: Early life

-Born to Boyar Dumitrache Bibescu, Palatine of Wallachia (1772-1831), and his wife, Ecaterina Văcărescu (1777-1842).
+Born to Boyar Dumitrache Bibescu, Palatine of Wallachia (1772–1831), and his wife, Ecaterina Văcărescu (1777–1842).
 He was adopted by his maternal grandfather, the last of the Știrbei family who left him heir to his wealth and family name.

 Biography

 He studied philosophy and law in Paris, at the beginning of Louis XVIII's reign, in 1815.
-After the return in Wallachia, in 1821 he took refuge from the Wallachian uprising of 1821 in Braşov, Transylvania (part of the Austrian Empire at the time).
+After the return in Wallachia, in 1821 he took refuge from the Wallachian uprising of 1821 in Brașov, Transylvania (part of the Austrian Empire at the time).

 Ascension

 In 1825, he returned to Bucharest and took on several offices with the administration of Grigore IV Ghica.
 After Wallachia was occupied by Imperial Russia following the Russo-Turkish War of 1828–1829, general Pavel Kiseleff promoted him to the central government, where he served as president of the Wallachian commission charged with drafting the Organic Regulation, the first form of constitutional law ever implemented in Wallachia.

 In 1836, he was given the administration of the Justice Department, where he set up a new commercial code, based on the Napoleonic model, and improved the criminal and civil procedures.
-After Grigore IV Ghica was removed from the throne, Ştirbei was a candidate for the office in the only elections carried under the Regulations provisions, but renounced his votes in favour of his brother, Gheorghe Bibescu.
+After Grigore IV Ghica was removed from the throne, Știrbei was a candidate for the office in the only elections carried under the Regulations provisions, but renounced his votes in favour of his brother, Gheorghe Bibescu.